koualsky/texas-holdem/README.md

 You can play as a registered user or as a guest.
 If you want to 'play as a guest' (at least one player must be registered in db).

-## Online example

-[little-lionfish-33.localtunnel.me](http://little-lionfish-33.localtunnel.me) (Allow browser to read scripts from non identified source.
-Without that, the app will not work properly)